playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 ## Angular

-To get this working as-expected in Angular, we'll combine everything we learned about structural directives alongside our typical directive knowledge.
+To get this working as expected in Angular, we'll combine everything we learned about structural directives alongside our typical directive knowledge.

 Our API will eventually look like this: